 The History of Leckford Estate

-- 1929: Spedan Lewis brought Leckford Estate.
+1929 - Spedan Lewis brought Leckford Estate.
 The original estate was c.1800 acres and Spedan's home was Leckford Abbess, which later became known as Leckford Abbas.

-- 1930’s: Improvement is carried out on the Estate, this included the development of sustainable farming operations.
+1930s - Improvement was carried out on the Estate, this included the development of sustainable farming operations.
 Later, a bird farm was established and the first copy of the Leckford Gazette was published.

-- 1937: The first Leckford camp was introduced (a facility for Retail working Partners to holiday).
-This holiday provision remains on the Estate even today.
+1937 - The first Leckford camp was introduced (a facility for retail working partners to holiday).
+This holiday provision remains on the Estate, even today.

-- 1946: The Estate became integrated into the partnership, and the staff of Leckford Estate became Partners and the Leckford Branch Council was established.
+1946 - The Estate became integrated into the partnership, and the staff of Leckford Estate became Partners and the Leckford Branch Council was established.

-We sell our produce at Leckford but also as ingredients within other Waitrose & Partners products.
-The Estate is so much more than a farm and Modern Leckford is all about celebrating our diversity and ensure we enhance our Waitrose & Partners brand by being the Waitrose & Partners farm and farming ethically.
+We sell our produce at Leckford but also as ingredients within other Waitrose & Partners products using the Leckford name.
+The Estate is so much more than a farm; modern Leckford is about celebrating our diversity, ensure we enhance our Waitrose & Partners brand by being the Waitrose & Partners farm and farming ethically.

 The legacy of John Spedan Lewis’ vision continues to live on at Leckford Estate from the foundation that he built in the John Spedan Lewis Trust.